e-abdi/Open-Source-Glider/Background.rst

 A glider is considered a type of AUV, but the main differences are that:

-- it's completely autonomous for hours at a time
+- It's completely autonomous for hours at a time
-- its propulsion system requires it to move up and down the water column in a sawtooth pattern in order to move forward.
+- Its propulsion system requires it to move up and down the water column in a sawtooth pattern in order to move forward.
-- It usually has a long endurance (in the order of few months with basic sensors)
+- It usually has a very long endurance (in the order of few months)
-- It can cover extremely large distances, such as the width of the Atlantic ocean
+- It can cover extremely large distances, such as the the Atlantic ocean
+- It's quite slow; around 1 knot

 An underwater glider works on a similar principle as normal air glider where the medium is water.
-There is no propeller in either glider, but the main difference is that unlike air gliders underwater gliders use a neat trick to climb back the water column after gliding down.
+There is no propeller in either glider, but the main difference is that unlike air gliders, underwater gliders use a neat trick to climb back the water column after gliding down.
 They do this by changing their density.
 Gliders are carefully designed to have a density very close to that of water.
 Then by simply changing their volume (which can be achieved using a simple piston pump or an inflating oil bladder), they can change their density and use the buoyancy force to fly up and down the water column.
 By moving a large weight internally (usually the battery pack) it can control its pitch and by rotating the weight, it can roll and therefore fly towards a certain heading.

 There is a partial vacuum inside the glider.
 This serves a few purposes: